naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 Some key configuration options include:

 *   `latex-graphics-helper.shell`: Specifies the shell to use for executing commands.
-*   `latex-graphics-helper.pdfcropCommand`: Specifies the path to the `pdfcrop` executable.
+*   `latex-graphics-helper.execPath.pdfcrop`: Specifies the path to the `pdfcrop` executable.
-*   `latex-graphics-helper.drawioCommand`: Specifies the path to the Draw.io executable.
+*   `latex-graphics-helper.execPath.drawio`: Specifies the path to the Draw.io executable.
-*   `latex-graphics-helper.pdftocairoCommand`: Specifies the path to the `pdftocairo` executable.
+*   `latex-graphics-helper.execPath.pdftocairo`: Specifies the path to the `pdftocairo` executable.
-*   `latex-graphics-helper.inkscapeCommand`: Specifies the path to the Inkscape executable.
+*   `latex-graphics-helper.execPath.inkscape`: Specifies the path to the Inkscape executable.
-*   `latex-graphics-helper.pdfcropOutputPath`: Specifies the output file name when cropping a PDF file.
+*   `latex-graphics-helper.outputPath.cropPdf`: Specifies the output file name when cropping a PDF file.
-*   `latex-graphics-helper.drawioToPdfOutputPath`: Specifies the output file name when converting a Draw.io file to PDF.
+*   `latex-graphics-helper.outputPath.convertDrawioToPdf`: Specifies the output file name when converting a Draw.io file to PDF.
-*   `latex-graphics-helper.pdfToPngOutputPath`: Specifies the output file name when converting a PDF file to PNG.
+*   `latex-graphics-helper.outputPath.convertPdfToPng`: Specifies the output file name when converting a PDF file to PNG.
-*   `latex-graphics-helper.pngToPdfOutputPath`: Specifies the output file name when converting a PNG file to PDF.
+*   `latex-graphics-helper.outputPath.convertPngToPdf`: Specifies the output file name when converting a PNG file to PDF.
+*   `latex-graphics-helper.gemini.model`: Selects the Gemini AI model to be used for generating LaTeX code from images.
+*   `latex-graphics-helper.gemini.requests`: List of predefined requests for the Gemini AI model to generate LaTeX code from images.

 Refer to the README for a complete list of configuration options.